Third Year Milestone

-Proposal development is a critical skill for scientists.
-The ability to recognize problems and creatively address them is key to success in research and teaching.
-Scholars who develop research proposals also practice critical thinking, learn to evaluate the work of others, and become more familiar with the scientific literature.
+Proposal development is a critical skill for scholars.
+Success in research and teaching arises from the ability to recognize problems and creatively address them.
+In the process of creating research proposals, scholars practice critical thinking, evaluate the work of others, and become more familiar with the scientific literature.

-Each proposal should be written using the “quad sheet” format taught in the proposal course.
-A quad sheet format template is available on the website.
+Scholars should prepare each pre-proposal using the “quad sheet” format taught in the proposal course (CHEM 597R).
+A quad sheet format template is available.

-- Importance of the problem and the need for a new approach;
+- Importance of the problem, and necessity for a new approach;

-- Creativity of the scholar’s solution to the problem;
+- Creativity and practicality of the scholar’s approach to the problem;

 Share Your Thoughts

 If you would like to provide feedback on this handbook entry, we invite you to submit this form.